dave-kennedy/blacklist/readme.md

 ###Step 2: Register on DNS-O-Matic

-[DNS-O-Matic](https://www.dnsomatic.com/) provides an API to notify OpenDNS your public IP address changes, which it needs to apply your filtering preferences.
+[DNS-O-Matic](https://www.dnsomatic.com/) provides an API to notify OpenDNS when your public IP address changes, which it needs to apply your filtering preferences.
 Add OpenDNS as a service to DNS-O-Matic.

 ###Step 3: Add startup script